daolicloud/daolinet-openstack/daolicontroller/README.rst

 What's Ryu
 ==========

-Daolicontroller is a software defined networking openflow controller.
+Ryu is an OpenFlow Controller which DaoliNet is based on.
+DaoliNet modified Ryu to suit its novel use.

-Daoliagnet dependent on ryu.
+Daolicontroller is a software defined networking OpenFlow controller.

 All of the code is freely available under the Apache 2.0 license.
 Daolicontroller is fully written in Python.

 Quick Start
 ===========